-Even if the focus in pen and paper role-playing lies less on armed confrontation, combat still plays an important role.
-Not every situation can be resolved peacefully.
-A fight can quickly break out or maybe the characters plan to rob a bank.
+Even if the focus in pen and paper role-playing is less on confrontation with fists or weapons, combat still plays an important role.
+Not every situation can be resolved without the use of weapons.
+A fight can quickly break out or the characters plan to rob a bank.

 Combat in role-playing is treated differently from free play.
-Time is compressed into combat rounds, and you usually visualise the situation with a map on the (virtual) table.
-Players take turns, the game leader controls the NPCs.
-Wounds, or hit points, indicate how well the characters are still doing.
+Time runs out in rounds, and you visualise the situation on a map on the (possibly virtual) table.
+Players act one after the other, the game leader controls her NPCs.
+Wounds indicate how well the characters are still doing.
 You can find more details on the course of the battle in the chapter Combat.

-In the game, free play and combat should be balanced.
-There may be adventures that consist of only one (epic) battle, but Phase Six is not a realistic battle simulation.
-The aim is to carry out a conflict in the most entertaining, cinematic and or exciting way possible.
+In the game, both should be balanced.
+There may also be adventures that consist of only one battle, but Phase Six is not a realistic battle simulation.
+Here, the aim is to carry out a conflict in the most entertaining, cinematic and yet exciting way possible.